- Normal precautions

-You need a valid and undamaged passport to enter Serbia.
-It’s also advisable to take a number of photocopies of your passport with you and to carry a photocopy of your passport at all times during your stay.
+As Serbia is not in the EU/EEA, you cannot use a Passport Card to enter Serbia.
+Your passport should be valid for at least 90 days on the day you leave Serbia.
+It is also advisable to take a number of photocopies of your passport with you and to carry a photocopy of your passport at all times during your stay.

 You must register with the local police within 24 hours of arriving in Serbia.
-If you’re staying in a hotel or official tourist accommodation, you will be registered automatically on check-in.
+If you are staying in a hotel or official tourist accommodation, you will be registered automatically on check-in.
 Failure to register may lead to a fine, detention or a court appearance.

 Entering the country